In the following, xi,j = xm stands for the color value of the pixel

 .

-Method: We use PREDICTION to compute for each
+Method: We use PREDICTION to compute

 pixel.